axelvaldez/radical-companies/_posts/missing chapters/2022-05-05-rgov-unpolished-thoughts.markdown

    </div>
   <h2>Evolution, Interrupted</h2>
    <p>As I see it, the <span class="_paradigm">Radical</span> model of co-ownership and co-management is the next stage in collaboration.
 Everything humanity has accomplished has been based on collaboration, but we have acted as if dominance by a few is the only way to achieve anything.<a href="#en04"><sup id="bm04">&hairsp;&nabla;&hairsp;</sup></a></p>
    <p>The dominance model of collaboration has become an obstacle to real progress and it is now getting in the way of the next surge of human accomplishments.
-Now it&rsquo;s time to move on and build on the foundation of nterdependence towards a higher level of collaboration.</p>
+Now it&rsquo;s time to move on and build on the foundation of imterdependence towards a higher level of collaboration.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>